CptFalcon95/Falcon-cloud-storage/README.md

 ## Installation

 * From the NodeJS website: install [NodeJS](https://nodejs.org/en/download/).
-* After installing NodeJS run `npm install` in the root folder.
+* After installing NodeJS run `npm install` in the root directory.
-* Create a `.env` file in the root.
-Within the file paste the following.
+* Create a `.env` file in the root directory.
+Within the file paste the following, to allow a database to be connected

     `DATABASE_URL=YOUR_MONGODB_URL`